Pylons/waitress/docs/socket-activation.rst

 Generally, to implement socket activation for a given init system, a wrapper script uses the init system specific libraries to retrieve the sockets from the init system.
-Afterwards it starts waitress passing the sockets with the parameter ``sockets``.
+Afterwards it starts waitress, passing the sockets with the parameter ``sockets``.
 Note that the sockets have to be bound, which all init systems supporting socket activation do.